No results were found...

 Halloween color palette

 In this Halloween newsletter example from Society6, they’ve switched things up to contrast with their usual, white-background emails.
-For a more contemporary design that's in line with their brand, they’ve opted for more muted Halloween colors, which gives the email a unique look.
+For a contemporary design that's in line with their brand, they’ve opted for more muted Halloween colors, which gives the email a unique look.
 They’ve also changed the color of their logo and social media icons at the bottom, to match the theme.

 society6 halloween newsletter with ghost design and suggestions for spooky products